 Although they serve together in the HCR, both The Life Guards and The Blues and Royals retain their own separate identities, colonels, traditions and uniforms.

 For The Blues and Royals, these traditions include calling its newest officers cornets, not second lieutenants.
 The regiment also wears a French eagle as its sleeve badge, a tradition inherited from the 1st Dragoons, who captured one at Waterloo (1815).

-Explore the history and collections of The Blues and Royals by visiting the Household Cavalry Museum in London.
+Discover more about The Blues and Royals (Royal Horse Guards and 1st Dragoons) by visiting The Household Cavalry Museum in London.